Why do men like submissive women?

 Why Most Men Don’t Give Great Advice Either

-When men complain of women being too feminist and aggressive they are actually complaining that women are too independent for them.
+When men complain about women being too feminist, masculine, or independent, they are often complaining that women are too independent for them.

 And of course, men also have an obvious interest in making their dating options larger and more palatable.